charlesbones/HC/Hardware/Boards/How_to_burn_the_bootloader_to_Arduino_MKR1000_using_a_programmer.md

-# How to burn Bootloader to MKR1000 using a programmer
+# How to burn the bootloader to Arduino MKR1000 using a programmer

 ## Overview